sushiyade/tp/docs/UserGuide.md

 * Existing values will be updated to the input values.
 * You can remove optional fields by typing `PREFIX/` without specifying anything after.
 For example, `t/`.
     * Refer to [the add command](https://ay2324s1-cs2103t-w09-2.github.io/tp/UserGuide.html#adding-an-event-events-tab-add) to check for optional fields
+* If a client is updated after it is used to create a Finance entry or Event, changes will be reflected in the Contacts tab but not the Finance or Event tabs.

 </box>